dnck/flask-postgres-nginx-docker-compose-example-app/README.md

 A route is expected to be done within a day.

-After a day, the user can not add more data points.
+After a day, the user can NOT add more data points.

 Eventually a request to get the length of the route is made.